 Solution: Have 6 months or 12 months SEO plan in place.
 Consistently create and publish valuable content that is relevant to your business.
 Focus on educating your target market and slowly convert them into paying customers.

 These are the most common SEO mistakes that lead to SEO failure.
-Are there any other reasons that you would add to this list?
+Are there any other reasons that we’ve missed out?

 Share with us by commenting below!